yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous delivery in VSTS and Azure.md

 4. How much of an impact will these process changes have on our development cadence?
 Will learning this place a new burden on the developers?

-5. Our developers are already having a challenge learning how to use Git---will adding a continuous deployment system on top of that slow them down and confuse them even more?
+5. Our developers are already having a challenge learning how to use Git; will adding a continuous deployment system on top of that slow them down and confuse them even more?

 ### Infographic for common scenarios